tqhuy2018/Casper-Kotlin-sdk/README.md

 ### Build and test in IntelliJ IDEA

-Download the latest IntelliJ IDEA from https: //www.jetbrains.com/idea/
+Download the latest IntelliJ IDEA from https://www.jetbrains.com/idea/

 The SDK is developed with IntelliJ IDEA 2021.3.3 (Community Edition).
 Then a Community Edition is good enough to test the SDK.